hello-yaowq/as-1/README.md

 * [trampoline](https://github.com/TrampolineRTOS/trampoline)
 * [rtthread](https://github.com/RT-Thread/rt-thread)

-For the purpose that to able to run most of the common applications which are based on posix, a series of posix APIs have been implemented based on the ASKAR OSEK tiny core.
+For the purpose that to be able to run most of the common applications which are based on posix, a series of posix APIs have been implemented based on the ASKAR OSEK tiny core.

 * posix threads
 * posix semaphore